foxcpp/maddy/HACKING.md

 called "aliases" and only used by module.GetInstance (e.g. module instance can be fetched by any name).

-Some modules attach additional meaning to names.
-This is generally accepted since it is better to have only a single instance managing one resource.
-For example, module instance implementing forwarding to the downstream server can not reasonably enforce any limitations unless it is only one instance "controlling" that downstream.
-Unique names requirement helps a lot here.

-"Semantical names" idea explained above is not applied when modules instances are defined "inline" (in place they are used in).
+Some module instances are defined "inline" in user configuration.
+That is. their configuration block is placed right where they are used.
 These instances have no instance names and are not added to the global map so they can not be accessed by modules other than one that used ConfigFromNode on the corresponding config block.
 All arguments after the module name in an inline definition represent "inline arguments".
 They are passed to the module instance directly and not used anyhow by other code (i.e. they are not guaranteed to be unique).

 ### A word on error logging